Donate today via our Support Page

 The Lost Music of Auschwitz

-Constella Music is premiering a new opera-ballet production, created in collaboration with acclaimed choreographer Claudia Schreier.
+In June 2015, Constella Music premiered a new opera-ballet production, created in collaboration with acclaimed choreographer Claudia Schreier.
 Featuring singers, dancers, and instrumentalists on stage, the production harnesses the expressive power of song, movement, and music to reveal the truth about the prisoner orchestras of Auschwitz.

 Rather than follow a traditional narrative arc, the production unfolds through a series of vignettes, each capturing astonishing and deeply emotional moments where music became a source of defiance, solace, or grief.
 These include marching songs embedded with hidden messages for fellow inmates, a sorrowful piece arranged and performed by the women’s orchestra, and a lullaby that clings to the distant memory of home and children.